NeuroTech-Leuven/BrainBrowsR/docs/parsing.md

 HTML provides the structure of the document into titles, sections, images, links.
 To view the html code of any website, you can use 'Inspect Element' in your browser, by right clicking.
 Though plain html can already be used for a lot of things, to have nice looking, dynamic websites, it needs to be supplemented with CSS and Javascript.
 CSS provides the style and javascript makes the websites dynamic.
 These three technologies play an important part in every website, however as a side-note in modern websites people use technologies like React to actually make website.

 Our extension runs in what is called a content script.
 This is a piece of Javascript code that is inserted in the webpage and can then find and change certain aspects of the website, by using HTML and CSS.
-In case of parsing we use functions as [document.getElementById][4].
+In case of parsing, this uses functions as [document.getElementById][4].

 ## Implementation